maeddes/hse-2022-winter/README.md

 ### Review questions

 * "WHY" Cloud?
 Explain advantages (and disadvantages) IN YOUR OWN WORDS!
+* Explain the difference of a product vs. a service in the context of cloud
 * Sketch a Cloud abstraction layer diagram and provide technology samples for each
 * "aas" - Explain the term service as opposed to a product (in the context of cloud)